chabandou/poise-android/README.md

 ## Features
 - **ML Voice Isolation**: Real-time background noise suppression for clear audio.
 - **Advanced Audio Routing**: Designed to work with "Separate App Sound" on Samsung devices.
-- **Immersive UI**: Edge-to-edge dark aesthetics with live audio metrics.
+- **Voice Activity Detection**: Will only run inference and process audio when it detects sound.

 > **Note**: The app need casting permissions to access the audio stream and route it properly.